Decorators

 }

-- OAuth2 with scopes
+// OAuth2 with specific scopes

 Schema Support